How to Avoid Bankruptcy

 So, the key to avoiding bankruptcy is avoiding being in the position of having overwhelming debts.
 This is easily said but not always within your control.
 Many people I deal with were managing their debts (at least staying current with payments) until they hit a speed bump.
-That speed bump can be the loss of a job and being unable to replace the same income in a short period of time, reduced or lost income from sickness or health issues, separation and divorce, significant medical expenses, business failure, having a guarantee called, helping family, etc. Debt equals risk; the more you have, the higher your risk profile and the smaller the speed bump has to be to throw you off the road.
+That speed bump can be the loss of a job and not being able to replace the same income in a short period of time, reduced or lost income from sickness or health issues, separation and divorce, significant medical expenses, business failure, having a guarantee called, helping family etc. Debt equals risk; the more you have, the higher your risk profile and the smaller the speed bump has to be to throw you off the road.
 If you are spending every nickel on living expenses and servicing debts, you have no financial flexibility if there are extraordinary expenses or reduced income.
 Unless, of course, you borrow more.
 But, that just continues to increase your risk profile.

 No one can predict the future so you can’t anticipate the unknown.
 However, you can, by managing your debt levels, try to keep your risk profile low so that you can take a speed bump and recover from it without having to resort to bankruptcy or other debt settlement mechanisms.
 Managing your debt and saving will also help prepare you for retirement.
 Thankfully, the bankruptcy process is available for those who find themselves with an overwhelming amount of debt so that they can reset their financial world and start again.